oVirt/ovirt-site/source/blog/2016-11-02-ovirt-provider-ovn.md

 * install ovs/ovn packages
 * install ovirt-provider-ovn package
 * add and configure a default External Network OVN provider.
 The engine provider will be configured to connect to provider on localhost.
 The provider will also be configured with the user and password specified during the setup process.
-* configure the OVN and ovirt-provider-ovn public key infrastructure.
+* generate the PKI (public key infrastructure) for OVN north db, OVN southdb and ovirt-provider-ovn (shared key for serving https and comunicating with OVN north db)
+* configure the OVN north and south databases to use SSL
+* configure the provider to use https
+* configure the provider to connect to OVN north DB using SSL

 ### Configuring PKI manually

-The PKI for the provider and driver are configured automatically by engine-setup and vdsm-tool.
+The PKI (public key infrastructure) for the provider and driver are configured automatically by engine-setup and vdsm-tool.
 In case where the provider is not installed together with ovirt-engine, PKI will need to be created and configured manually.

 In such a case, key/certificate pair signed by a common authority will be needed for the provider, ovn north db, ovn south db, and each of the ovn controllers.